 Rotisserie turkey is the perfect way to cook that holiday meal.
-Self-basted, moist, and tender, this is one of the best ways to prepare a turkey, but before starting, you have to determine whether the rotisserie kit for the grill can hold the turkey.
+Self-basted, moist, and tender, this is one of the best ways to prepare a turkey.
+Before starting, determine whether the rotisserie kit for the grill can hold the turkey.

-Most rotisserie kits are designed to hold up to 15 pounds so a larger turkey will bend the rod and it won't turn properly.
+Most rotisserie kits are designed to hold up to 15 pounds.
+A larger turkey will bend the rod and it won't turn properly.
 Check with the grill's manufacturer before considering this method.

-Just as a general guideline and calculated on the safe side, a 12-pound/5.5-kg) turkey will take 4 hours and a 15-pound/7-kg) turkey will take 5 hours.
-It's not recommended to cook a turkey larger than 18 pounds/(8 kg on a rotisserie.
+As a general guideline and calculated on the safe side, a 12-pound/5.5-kg turkey will take 4 hours and a 15-pound/7-kg turkey will take 5 hours.
+It's not recommended to cook a turkey larger than 18 pounds/8 kg on a rotisserie.
 The weight and size become prohibitive as the turkey gets larger.
-Also, most gas grills cannot accommodate too large of a bird.
+Most gas grills cannot accommodate that large of a bird.

 You will need: